 Related Article: What You Need to Know About Meditation Cushions

-Deep breathing is often associated with several forms of meditation and is an effective way to perform meditation in the morning.
+Deep breathing is often associated with several forms of meditation.
+Furthermore, is an effective way to perform meditation in the morning.
 With this technique, you focus the mind on a single point, your breath.

-This form of mediation dates back for thousands of years, and the goal is to help stimulate the relaxation response of the nervous system.
-This in turn can help counteract certain stress responses of the body like elevated blood pressure, increased heart rate, and that surge of stress hormones.
+This form of mediation dates back for thousands of years.
+The goal is to help stimulate the relaxation response of the nervous system.
+Thus, helping counteract certain stress responses of the body, like elevated blood pressure, increased heart rate, and that surge of stress hormones.

 There are several forms of deep breathing exercises as well, most notably are coherent breathing, resistance breathing and breath moving.

 Deep breathing meditation is especially helpful for people with anxiety problems, as bouts of shallow breathing can actually decrease oxygenation, leading to worsening symptoms, and further physical and mental strain on the body.